 Since the iPhone’s introduction in June 2007, we have seen iOS and Android dominate the market and Blackberry displaced as the leading mobile technology platform in enterprise, which they held since early 2000.

-We witnessed the emergence of Mobile Device Management platforms that were designed to control and secure iOS and Android devices.
-We have also seen an explosion of mobile applications from just 100k apps in 2010 to 5.7million in 2016 with the Apple App Store alone reaching 140 billion downloads to date.
+We witnessed the emergence of Mobile Device Management (MDM) platforms that were designed to control and secure iOS and Android devices.
+We have also seen an explosion of mobile applications from just 100k apps in 2010 to 8.9 million in 2020 with the Apple App Store alone reaching 204 billion downloads.

 So what does that mean for enterprise today.
 For many, they are facing increasing challenges with a broad range of devices and carrier plans in their procurement catalogue, multiple operating systems in use, native and enterprise applications, an MDM or EMM platform, application and content management, as well as complex policies around BYOD, CYOD and more.
 All of this needs to be supported, by specialised resources that are hard to find, to cover the increasingly complicated mobility workspace.